C2SM/git-course/advanced/Exercise_5_stash-worktree.md

 </details>

-Now imagine a colleague asks you to look at something on another branch.
-You are not ready to commit this, but you do not want to throw it away either.
+Assume a colleague now asks you to look at something on another branch.
+The change is not ready to commit, but it should not be discarded either.

 **Task 2.** Put the change aside, with a message describing it, and check that your working directory is clean afterwards.